 Java network concurrency

-• Recommended with thread pool to limit resource usage
+• Recommended with a thread pool to limit resource usage.

 Java network concurrency